cbsom/jcal-zmanim/README.md

 # jcal-zmanim

-A very complete JavaScript library for the Jewish Calendar.
+A comprehensive JavaScript library for the Jewish Calendar.

 ### To add _jcal-zmanim_ to your project